docsforadobe/premiere-plugin-guide/docs/recorders/selector-descriptions.rst

 - param1 - ``PrivateData``
 - param2 - ``recOpenParms``

-Sent when Premiere's New Project Settings > Capture Settings dialog or the Movie Capture win- dow is displayed.
+Sent when Premiere's New Project Settings > Capture Settings dialog or the Movie Capture window is displayed.

 Initialize hardware, create a private data structure for instance data, and pass a pointer to it back in ``param1``.